-Although many businesses have pivoted to a remote working environment, don't assume the onboarding process has to stop because you're not working face-to-face.
-When moving your business online, you'll need to adapt your new hiring strategies, which will also mean updating your onboarding virtually.
+Although many businesses are 100% remote today, don't assume the onboarding process has to stop just because you're not working face-to-face.
+If you have an online-only business, you'll need to adapt your new hiring strategies, which will also mean updating your onboarding virtually.

 What is virtual onboarding?